Synchrotron radiation-based tomography of an entire mouse brain with sub-micron voxels: augmenting interactive brain atlases with terabyte data: Results and Discussion

-Details of microantomical structures of the registered microtomography volume are shown in Fig.~\ref{fig:hierarchicalZoomRoi1} for the hippocampal and striatum dorsal region.
+Details of microanatomical structures of the registered microtomography volume are shown in Figure~\ref{fig:hierarchicalZoomRoi1} for the hippocampal and striatum dorsal region.
 At the highest resolution, cells, fibers, and other microscopic structures are clearly visible.
 The displayed virtual slices were downloaded from the publicly available dataset via \texttt{CloudVolume}, demonstrating that this dataset can not only be viewed, but also downloaded for processing.